ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

 In the rest of this post I'll give an example of how you can use this task in an Azure Pipeline to automate the installation of .NET Core on a Windows Server.

-### Install the Install .NET Core Runtime & Hosting Bundle extension
+### Install the 'Install .NET Core Runtime & Hosting Bundle' extension

 Step 1 is to install the extension in your Azure DevOps organization.
 For this, go to the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=rbosma.InstallNetCoreRuntimeAndHosting) and click on the 'Get it free' button.